Note: The below is general guidance and does not reflect our modified IDeATe operations due to the COVID-19 safety measures.

 Specialized training:

-If you expect your students to use equipment such as laser cutters, 3D printers, Arduinos, etc., and are not planning to provide the necessary training during class time, please send an email to help@ideate.cmu.edu so that we can ensure your students get the training they need.
+If you expect your students to use equipment such as laser cutters, 3D printers, Arduinos, etc., and are not planning to provide the necessary training during class time, please send an email to help@ideate.cmu.edu so that we can help your students get the training they need.
 Some training is available through IDeATe micro-courses.

 Laser cutter access: